mikelhomeless/8-puzzle/README.md

 # 8-puzzle

 ## Algorithm
-This program uses the A* algorithm to search for an optimal solution to a given 8-puzzle.
+This program uses the A* algorithm to search for the most optimal solution to a given 8-puzzle.

 Heuristic: Manhattan Distance

 Goal state: All tiles are in numerical order with the empty tile

+NOTE: It _is_ possible for a given board to not have a solution (in fact, half of all possible board permutations don't have
+      one).
+While the puzzles that _do_ have a solution will generally be solved in less than a second.
+Puzzles that don't have one must go through all moves (9!/2) and will therefore take much longer to complete (about 5 seconds for each unsolvable puzzle)
 ## How to use
 There are two ways to use this program.
 The interface depends on the arguments given when the program is called.